tus/tus-v2/draft-tus-resumable-uploads-protocol.md

 If the client is aware of the server support, it SHOULD start an upload with the `Upload-Offset` header set to 0 in order to prevent the unnecessary informational response.

+### Draft Version Identification

+> **RFC Editor's Note:**  Please remove this section prior to publication of a final version of this document.

+Server implementations of draft versions of the protocol MUST send a header field `Upload-Draft-Version` with the corresponding draft number as its value to the `104 (Upload Resumption Supported)` informational response.
+For example, draft-tus-resumable-uploads-protocol-01 is identified using the header field `Upload-Draft-Version: 1`.

+Client implementations of draft versions of the protocol MUST ignore a `104 (Upload Resumption Supported)` informational response with missing or mismatching draft version indicated by the `Upload-Draft-Version` header field.

 # Offset Retrieving Procedure {#offset-retrieving}

 If an upload is interrupted, the client MAY attempt to fetch the offset of the incomplete upload by sending a `HEAD` request to the server with the same `Upload-Token` header field ({{upload-token}}).
 The client MUST NOT initiate this procedure without the knowledge of server support.